Keyboard shortcuts

 Projects

-Notes must belong to a project, and most commands operate on the current project. wwid discovers projects by walking upward from the starting path and looking for one of a configured list of root globs ([".git", ".hg"] by default).
+wwid discovers projects by walking upward from the starting path and looking for one of a configured list of root globs (.git and .hg by default).
+Consider adding common roots like .venv or Cargo.toml to this list if you want wwid to work without a VCS repository.

-Project discovery and creation is automatic, and there is no requirement for repository names to be unique.
+There is no requirement for repository names to be unique.
 A unique project ID is derived from the root directory’s name, and users are prompted to provide a “hint” to better describe the project.

 For example, a project located at ~/dev/foo may be assigned an ID of foo-1, while another project at ~/Documents/foo would be assigned ID foo-2.
 Users can set any string as the project hint; the point is to contextualize its purpose in case there are many projects with similar names & IDs.